Cocoa Works Magazine

 The CWM provides a unique insight into the lives of the ‘ordinary’ staff at the Cocoa Works.
 It shows us something important about how these people lived, what they valued and how greatly they contributed to the ongoing success of Rowntree & Co.

-See also details of our current research project into the people who appear in the pages of the Cocoa Works Magazine, Cocoa Works Magazine
+You can read about our current volunteer project focused on people who appear in the pages of the Cocoa Works Magazine.